$CP$ violation in $b \to s \ell \ell$: a model independent analysis: violating observables in

 Apart from $A_{\rm CP}$, in this work we consider consider $A_{3,\,4,\,5}$, $A_6^s$ and $A_{7,\,8,\,9}$ observables.
 These observables are measured by the LHCb collaboration, however, with large errors \cite{Kstarlhcb2}.
 The angular observables $A_{3,\,4,\,5}$ and $A_6^s$ are direct $CP$ like asymmetries whereas $A_{7,\,8,\,9}$ are triple product CP asymmetries \cite{Bobeth:2008ij}.
 Therefore $A_{7,\,8,\,9}$ observables seem to be more sensitive to new weak phases as compared to the other observables.

-First of all, we examine $A_{\rm CP}$.
-Based on predictions obtained in Table \ref{pred-acp} for various favored scenarios, it is pellucid that none of the solutions can enhance $A_{\rm CP}$ to a level of a percent in the low-$q^2$ bin.
+First of all, we examine $A^{K^*}_{\rm CP}$.
+Based on predictions obtained in Table \ref{pred-acp1} for various favored scenarios, it is pellucid that none of the solutions can enhance $A^{K^*}_{\rm CP}$ to a level of a percent in the low-$q^2$ bin.
 Therefore, the current $b \to s \ell \ell$ data suggests that the measurement of $A_{\rm CP}$ in $B^0 \to K^{*0} \mu^+ \mu^-$ decay in the low-$q^2$ region would be a hellacious task.
-In the high-$q^2$ bin, except scenario $C_{10}^{NP}$, all other scenarios can ameliorate $A_{\rm CP}$ up to 2-3\%.
-Therefore as far as $A_{\rm CP}$ is concerned, $C_{10}^{NP}$ doesn't seem to be a propitious candidate.
+On the contrary, in the high-$q^2$ bin, all favored new physics scenarios can ameliorate $A^{K^*}_{\rm CP}$ up to 2-3\%.
+However, as the maximum allowed value of $A^{K^*}_{{\rm CP} {[15-19]}}$ for all solutions are close to each other, one needs to look for additional $CP$ violating observables to discriminate between the allowed solutions.